Shamison/Reddit-Emblem-Calculator/README.md

 This program is open source and can be modified by anyone.
 If you would like to see your changes implemented into the official build please PM /u/Shamison on Reddit, or on Shamison on discord.
 This was made in Visual studio express 2010.

-For those of you that just wish to download the current calculator and have no wish to mess around with code, the useable folder.
+For those of you that just wish to download the current calculator and have no wish to mess around with code, the useable version folder is for you.
+Just download eveything in there and run setup.

 To use make sure to enter all of the fields.